Our team is now has two dedicated speech-language therapists providing assessment, therapy, consultation, and profesisonal development courses.

 Shannon holds both her ASHA certificate of clinical comptence (CCC-SLP) and is a registered member of the New Zealand Speech-language Therapists' Association (MNZSTA).

-Shannon's Clinical philosophy
+Shannon's philosophy for Inclusive Communication

-I believe it is my job is to work in partnership with clients and their families as well as with the team of professionals supporting them.
+I believe it is our job is to work in partnership with clients and their families as well as with the team of professionals supporting them.
 My training emphasised family-centred therapy and I continue to strive to balance a family's goals with evidence-based practice.
 I value research and data, however I do not take data during every moment of therapy.
 I find this interferes with the quality of the interaction and instruction.
 Instead I believe in sampling skills on a regular basis to determine if progress is being made and using videotaping when possible for this.

 - In terms of autism, my work is strongly influenced by the SCERTS model and SEE-KS.
 I take a developmental and social-pragmatic approach, which to me means keeping the process of language and communication development in mind and working on skills within meaningful social contexts.
 I think a child's emotional state and internal thoughts play an important role during learning.
 I incorporate aspects of behavioural principals in my work, such as shaping and refining skills over time, however my approach differs in many ways from traditional ABA techniques.